Commercial Property Disputes

 Lease renewal applications

 Whether you are a landlord or a tenant, there may be occasions where a lease renewal application becomes necessary.
-Our team can advise you depending on whether you as a landlord wish to renew the lease, or whether you wish to develop the property and therefore need to oppose a renewal of a lease.
+Our team can advise you whether you wish to renew the lease or, as a landlord, oppose renewal in order to redevelop the property.

-Our expert team are here to guide you through the process required by the Landlord and Tenant Act 1954.
-Our dispute resolution team will collaborate with the transactional team to ensure a smooth process where the drafting and negotiating of lease renewal terms are required.
+Our expert team is here to guide you through the process of lease renewal under the Landlord and Tenant Act 1954.
+Our dispute resolution team works closely with our transactional team to ensure a smooth process when lease renewal terms need to be drafted and negotiated.

 Commercial rent arrears

-If you are a landlord who seeks help in recouping unpaid rent, we are here to help you with your options against your tenant.
-We will review your situation and advise you on the options available to you in respect of the arrears.
+If you are a landlord who seeks help in recouping unpaid rent or your tenant is currently in arrears, we are here to help you understand your legal options.
 We can work with bailiffs should the need arise.
-Your options could include a possession claim or, if you wish to take a sterner approach, we can advise you on options such as serving a statutory demand.
+Your options could include a possession claim or, if you wish to take a sterner approach, the commercial property dispute team can advise you on options such as serving a statutory demand.

 Service Charge arrears